uab-cgds-worthey/rosalution/etc/database/README.md

 is constrained to being on the primary swarm node in order to mount the data directory for MongoDB.
 This persists the data for MongoDB within the container.
 `./deploy-development-prod-database.sh`

+* ./remove_analysis.sh -c <mongo_connection_string> -d <docker_container_name> -m <mongo_database> - Searches mongo for an analysis name provided by the user and prompts to delete.
+This will delete multiple analyses with similar or matching names.